arkency/http_event_store/README.md

 This repository is funded and maintained by Arkency.
 Check out our other [open-source projects](https://github.com/arkency).

 You can also [hire us](http://arkency.com) or [read our blog](http://blog.arkency.com).

+## Learn more about DDD & Event Sourcing

+Check our **Rails + Domain Driven Design Workshop** [more details](http://blog.arkency.com/ddd-training/).

+Why You should attend?
+Robert has explained this in [this blogpost](http://blog.arkency.com/2016/12/why-would-you-even-want-to-listen-about-ddd/).

+Next edition will be held on **25-26th May 2017** (Thursday & Friday) in Lviv, Ukraine.
+Workshop will be held in English.